TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_enterprise_general.md

 #### How can you initialize a CSRF attack?
 Cross Site Request Forgery.

-If somebody place a malicious script and stole a cookie (or different credential) then send the malicious content from the script with the stolen cookie from a trusted site with valid identification to somewhere.
+If somebody places a malicious script and stole a cookie (or different credential) then send the malicious content from the script with the stolen cookie from a trusted site with valid identification to somewhere.

 #### What is JWT used for?
 Where to store it on client side?